 There’s nothing more rewarding than uplifting children.
-Be part of Club Rainbow and bring joy to the lives of terminally ill kids through donations or sign up as a volunteer.
-But be prepared: you’ll be regarded as a mentor to these little ones and it requires a high commitment on your part.
+Be part of Club Rainbow and bring joy to terminally ill kids.
+You can do this through donations or signing up as a volunteer.
+But be prepared.
+You’ll be regarded as a mentor to these little ones.
+It requires a high commitment on your part.
 Alternatively, volunteers are relied on to help run various fundraising events and support programmes.

 27. Animal Concerns Research and Education Society

-An animal protection organisation driven by its concern for the better treatment of animals, Acres’ focus areas include tackling the wildlife trade, rescue and rehabilitation, community outreach, and education to raise awareness about animal welfare.
-Go on a rescue mission to save wild animals or look after daily tasks to ensure rescued animals are happy and healthy.
+An animal protection organisation driven by its concern for the better treatment of animals.
+Acres’ covers several focus areas.
+This includes tackling the wildlife trade, and rescue and rehabilitation.
+It also does community outreach, and raises awareness about animal welfare.
+As a volunteer, you can go on rescue missions to save wild animals.
+Or look after daily tasks to ensure rescued animals are happy and healthy.
 From birds and monkeys to sugar gliders and snakes, Acres aims to leave no animal behind.